 Customized care for customized needs: Whether implementing an occupational health program, offering vaccinations, or emphasizing a specific preventive screening, APC allows you to customize care to each population’s specific needs.

 Increasing member access without increasing cost: Payers can solve the primary care shortage in their regions by embedding dedicated primary care access into existing health plans.
 With little to no cost to members, payers remove barriers (physical, financial, and even cultural) that previously kept members away from primary care centers.

 Many solutions under one roof: Members benefit from the breadth of APC’s services administered by physicians, nurse practitioners, physical therapists, behavioral health clinicians, and multilingual care teams.

 Longer appointments address underlying issues: Because APC is built around improving health outcomes rather than volume or claims, members benefit from longer appointments with their providers — giving them the time to get at the root of their health issues.

 Digital technology meets members where they are: Virtual care improves continuity of care and blends seamlessly with in-person services when needed — adapting to meet members wherever their busy lives take them.
 Castlight’s digital navigation technology further improves the ease with which members find and access care.

 It’s simple: When members’ needs are met, their experience improves.

 Population health management is complex.
 Payers face big challenges as they seek to increase the quality of care, improve satisfaction, and enhance the member experience.

-APC supports each of these goals.
-Its ability to serve any population using insights from advanced informatics creates a system that can drive true outcomes.
-All-population care combined with aligned incentives ensures that care can be delivered exactly as your population needs.
-It’s not long before member satisfaction increases to meet the APC’s newfound value.
+Together, Vera and Castlight support each of these goals.
+Our ability to serve any population using data-driven insights creates a system that can drive true outcomes.
+When all-population care is combined with aligned incentives, it ensures care is delivered exactly as needed by your population.